 7. Sell the Car Instead of Losing It and Defaulting on Your Loan

 If you know you risk losing your car, you could sell it before it gets repossessed.
-Just remember that you must first pay off your title loan.
+Just remember that you must first pay off your title loan, which means settling the remaining loan balance, the total amount you owe, before you can transfer the title to a new owner.
 This can help you avoid damaging your credit score.

 You can accomplish this in a few different ways.
 If you trade in your vehicle to a dealership, the dealer can factor in the remaining cost of your loan and pay it off for you.
 Then, you can purchase a lower value car.

 If you sell your car privately, you will need to find a buyer that is comfortable waiting for the title.
-Once the buyer pays you, you can pay off your existing title loan, and then transfer the title over to the new owner.
+Once the buyer pays you, you can pay off your existing title loan, ensuring the loan balance (the amount you owe) is cleared, and then transfer the title over to the new owner.
 With the remaining money, you can purchase a lower value car.

 - Pro: May satisfy the debt